dmnapolitano/stanford-thrift/README.md

 * Parse text that is both tokenized (by sending an array (Java ArrayList, Python list, etc.) of tokens) or untokenized (any ordinary text).
 * Send unicode (optional), receive unicode (always).
-* Parse things in a multithreaded way (Thrift provides ten threads).
+* Parse things in a multithreaded way without having to think about it too much (Thrift provides ten threads).
 * Receive one parse tree per sentence in the format "(ROOT (S (NP (DT This)) (VP (VBZ is) (NP (DT a) (JJ parse) (NN tree.)))))".
 * Receive the score (probability) along with that parse tree.
 * Communicate with the server using the language of your choice (with some additional coding if your choice isn't "Java" or "Python").